mileshiroo/Zerseher/README.md

 3. Copy the contents of tet-java-client to the EyeTribe directory in your Eclipse workspace folder.

-4. In Eclipse, export the project as a .jar by going to File -> Export, and choosing **JAR file** in the Java folder.
+4. In Eclipse, export the project as a .jar by going to File -> Export, and choosing **JAR file** from the Java dropdown.